everit-org/audit-ri-search-impl/README.md

-# audit-ri-search-impl
+# audit-search-ri
-The reference implementation of the audit-ri-search-api.
+The reference implementation of the audit-search-api.